-Cash management is also known as treasury management refers to the process of collection, management, and usage of cash flows for the purpose of maintaining a decent level of liquidity and it involves financial instruments such as treasury bills, certificate of deposit and money market funds making the same substance for not just individuals but organizations too.
+Cash management, also known as treasury management, refers to the process of collection, management, and usage of cash flows to maintain a decent level of liquidity, and it involves financial instruments such as treasury bills, certificates of deposit, and money market funds, making the same substance for not just individuals but organizations too.

-It is a process in which the cash is collected, disbursed and invested so that there is maximum liquidity.
-Cash management also helps in maximizing profitability by optimizing cash utilization.
-Its also helps in creating provisions for future contingencies such as economic slowdown, bad debts, etc.
+It is a process in which the cash is collected, disbursed, and invested in having maximum liquidity.
+It also helps in maximizing profitability by optimizing cash utilization.
+It also helps create provisions for future contingencies such as economic slowdown, bad debts, etc.

 Types of Cash Management

 - Cash Flow from Operating Activities: It is found on an organization’s cash flow statement and does not include cash flow from investing.

 - Free Cash Flow to Equity: Free Cash Flow to Equity represents the cash available after the capital is reinvested.

 - Free Cash Flow to The Firm: It is used for valuation and financial modeling.

 - The Net Change in Cash: It refers to the movement in the cash flow from one accounting period to another.

 Cash management helps an organization in managing its inventories.
 Higher inventory in hand indicates trapped sales, leading to less liquidity.
 Therefore, a company must always focus on fast pacing it’s stock out to allow cash movement.

 A company focuses on raising its invoices so that sales can be boosted.
 The credit period concerning receiving cash might range between a minimum of 30 and a maximum of 90 days.
 The organization has recorded all its sales, but the money concerning these transactions has not yet been received.